kitspace/kitspace/README.md

 ```

+If both `eda` and `gerbers` are present the Gerber files will be used.

 ### Some examples

 Check out the repo links of the projects listed on
 [kitspace.org](https://kitspace.org) already.
 The minimum required file tree is
 something like :